 One of the biggest problem that the Picanto faces, other than the Volkswagen Up or Fiat Panda, is the Hyundai i10, with which the Kia shares all its key components, from the chassis through to the two engines it offers: a 1.0-litre triple and a 1.2-litre four.

-The cheapest Picanto is the sub-£8000 three-door 1.0 '1' model, which comes with remote central locking, six airbags, stability control, hill-start assist and a trip computer.
+The cheapest Picanto is the sub-£8700 three-door 1.0 '1 Air' model, which comes with the bare necessities.
 Hardly comprehensive, but acceptable for an entry-level city car.

 Can the Kia bring anything fresh to the class, and how easy is it to live with the basic Picanto as everyday transport?